diodechain/diode-docs/content/docs/_index.md

 The 2312-NT model is the first Vault model produced starting in December of 2023.

+By configuring the Vault to auto-accept Zone invitations from authorized people, the Vault operates as a "Bot" in Diode App Zones.

 It contains a solid state drive and a system controller running at 1.8GHz with 8GB of RAM and Gigabit Ethernet.

 The "N" in the "2312-NT" can be any number and corresponds to the number of terabytes of storage that the vault has.